Alvin, Texas

 Alvin is a city in the U.S. state of Texas within the Houston-The Woodlands-Sugar Land metropolitan area and Brazoria County.
-As of the 2020 U.S. Census, the city population was 27,098.
+As of the 2020 U.S. census, the city population was 27,098.
 Alvin's claim to fame is Baseball Hall of Famer Nolan Ryan, who moved with his family to the city in 1947 as an infant and lived there until he moved to Round Rock in 2003.
 The Nolan Ryan Museum is in the Nolan Ryan Foundation and Exhibit Center on the campus of Alvin Community College.
+Alvin is also the home town of professional pitcher Nathan Eovaldi and professional football quarterback Joe Ferguson.

 History

 The Alvin area was settled in the mid-19th century when bull ranches were established in the area.
 The Santa Fe Railroad eventually expanded into the area, and a settlement was established along the railroad.
 Alvin was originally named "Morgan" by the town's residents in honor of the settlement's original resident, Santa Fe employee Alvin Morgan; upon discovery that the name Morgan had been taken, the town named itself after Morgan's first name.
 The town was officially incorporated in 1893, making it the oldest incorporated settlement in Brazoria County.
 Alvin Morgan received a land grant from the state of Texas prior to 1891.

-Alvin was a sundown town, where practically no African Americans were allowed to live.
+Alvin was a sundown town in the 1930s, where practically no African Americans were allowed to live.